-How to pick a location with stunning light for family photos | Photofocus
+How to pick a location with stunning light for family photos

 The location also affects the light

 If the timing is critical, scout the location in the days leading up to the shoot, to check the lay of the land.
-In a valley, the sun “sets” a lot earlier than sunset.
-On a hillside facing west you’ll have a long luxurious sunset; on one facing east you’ll be in full shade before the sun sets.
+The sun “sets” in a valley a lot earlier than sunset.
+On a hillside facing west, you’ll have a long luxurious sunset; on one facing east, you’ll be in the full shade before the sun sets.

 At the beach, on a mountain top, in rolling fields or an expansive open garden, you can probably count on the sun setting when you expect it to.
 In a forest or urban setting, there will be more shadows to contend with.